Marble Mountains (San Bernardino County)

 The Marble Mountains are a mountain range in the Eastern Mojave Desert and within Mojave Trails National Monument, in San Bernardino County, California.

 Geography

 The Marble Mountains are located just north of Cadiz, California, and are south of Bristol Dry Lake and Amboy, California.
 The Old Woman Mountains are to the east, and Bullion Mountains to the west.
 The Sheep Hole Mountains and Twentynine Palms, California are to the southeast.

 Geology

-The Marble Mountains contain excellent exposures of Paleozoic sedimentary rocks.